dpspcghst/voyager/README.md

 # Voyager
-Voyager is a role-playing video game for Windows.
+Voyager is an adventure video game for Windows.

 # Controls
 Arrows: down, left, right, up